What the EU is doing and why

-Regulation (EC) No 1126/2008 codifies IFRS as adopted by the EU.
+Regulation (EU) 2023/1803 codifies IFRS accounting standards as adopted by the EU.
 Every time a new standard is endorsed at EU level, the Commission publishes an amending regulation which is directly applicable in all EU countries.

-Periodically, the Commission draws up a non-binding consolidated version of Regulation (EC) No 1126/2008 which includes all adopted IFRS.
+Periodically, the Commission draws up a non-binding consolidated version of Regulation (EU) 2023/1803 which includes all adopted IFRS accounting standards.

-The EFRAG also publishes a status report listing all IFRS, amendments to IFRS and IFRS interpretations endorsed in the EU.
-The report is regularly updated
+The EFRAG also publishes a status report listing all IFRS accounting standards, amendments to IFRS accounting standards and IFRS accounting standards interpretations endorsed in the EU.
+The report is regularly updated.

-At international level, the EU supports the principle of a common set of worldwide accounting standards for listed companies and works with competent authorities all over the world to promote the adoption of IFRS.
+At international level, the EU supports the principle of a common set of worldwide accounting standards for listed companies and works with competent authorities all over the world to promote the adoption of IFRS accounting standards.

-As some of its key trading partners have not yet adopted IFRS, the EU accepts the accounting standards of certain non-EU countries as equivalent with IFRS to facilitate cross-border listing.
-This allows foreign companies listed on EU markets to prepare their financial statements in accordance with IFRS or any other standard which has been declared equivalent to IFRS.
+As some of its key trading partners have not yet adopted IFRS accounting standards, the EU accepts the accounting standards of certain non-EU countries as equivalent with IFRS accounting standards to facilitate cross-border listing.
+This allows foreign companies listed on EU markets to prepare their financial statements in accordance with IFRS accounting standards or any other standard which has been declared equivalent to IFRS accounting standards.

-- Decision 2008/961/EC on the use by third countries' issuers of securities of certain third country's national accounting standards and IFRS to prepare their consolidated financial statements (consolidated version including subsequent amendments)
+- Decision 2008/961/EC on the use by third countries' issuers of securities of certain third country's national accounting standards and IFRS accounting standards to prepare their consolidated financial statements (consolidated version including subsequent amendments)

 - Regulation (EC) No 1569/2007 establishing a mechanism for the determination of equivalence of accounting standards applied by third countries issuers of securities (consolidated version including subsequent amendments)